-After the Regional Contest If a team wants to appeal the decision of the head judge regarding a protest it may do so in a letter mailed to Mr. Fromy Rosenberg (AISC, Suite 3100, One E. Wacker Dr., Chicago, IL 60601-2001) with a copy mailed to the Student Services Manager of ASCE.
+After the Regional Contest If a team wants to appeal the decision of the head judge regarding a protest it may do so in a letter mailed to Mr. Fromy Rosenberg (AISC, Suite 3100, One E. Wacker Dr., Chicago, IL 60601-2001) with a copy mailed to ASCE Student Activities Coordinator (ASCE, 1801 Alexander Bell Dr., Reston, VA 20191-4400).
 The letter should include the name of the college or university making the appeal; the names, addresses and telephone numbers of the faculty adviser and one team member; brief description of the problem, the action taken at the contest to deal with it, and the action that the appealing team feels should have been taken; computation showing how the appealing team's rankings would have been improved if a different action had been taken.